The Association for the Advancement of Blood and Biotherapies Reaccredits Walter Reed’s Department of Blood Services

-The Association for the Advancement of Blood and Biotherapies Reaccredits Walter Reed's Department of Blood Services Department.
-Photo Credit: AABB
+The Association for the Advancement of Blood and Biotherapies (AABB) recently reaccredited the Blood Services Department at the Walter Reed National Military Medical Center (WRNMMC) after conducting a year-long document review and recent on-site visit.

+For U.S. Army Maj.
+Steven E. McDaniel, the chief of the Blood Services Department, ensuring the safety of Walter Reed’s blood supply is in his DNA, having served the nation for 32-years as a researcher, manager and officer dedicated to military medicine.

+“Our tri-service blood banking teaching roles at the resident, graduate, post-graduate, and enlisted technician levels, spark us to pursue innovation and to collaborate with our worldwide counterparts,” shared McDaniel.

 |Date Taken: